di/id/README.md

 <!--- @end-badges@ --->

 `id` is a Python tool for generating OIDC identities.
-It can automatically detect and produce OIDC credential on an number of environments, including GitHub Actions and Google Cloud.
+It can automatically detect and produce OIDC credentials on an number of environments, including GitHub Actions and Google Cloud.

 ## Installation